Houston Gem and Mineral Society

 The Youth Section is supervised by an experienced youth leader and is for children from 5 through 17 years old.
 Concepts in earth science, shop and tool safety, and lapidary skills are taught.
 Activities during the first hour of each meeting can include making rock critters, jewel tree construction, bead work, and other jewelry design.
 Children are then allowed into the workshop to create individual projects under the watchful eyes of the shop supervisors.
 Parents must be present to supervise their children during the entire session.
 This is not a babysitting group.

 Clicking on the Youth Group button accesses information about the Section.
-Clicking on the Just for Kids button brings up a page with interactive puzzles and pages of a new Diamond Dan magazine.
+Clicking on the Just for Kids button brings up a page with interactive puzzles and pages of a Diamond Dan magazine.
 Clicking on the photo accesses additional photos.

-Webmaster: Phyllis George
+: Phyllis George

 webmaster@hgms.org